How to Sell a House By Owner in Oregon: A Beaver State FSBO Guide

 4. Create a detailed, compelling listing

-Along with stellar photos, you’ll want to craft an informative and compelling listing.
-Leverage both the listing description (a paragraph or two highlighting key features) and the property details to show potential buyers all about your home and what makes it desirable.
+You’ll want to craft an informative and compelling listing along with stellar photos.
+Leverage both the listing description (a paragraph or two highlighting key features) and the property details to give potential buyers a better idea of what your home is like and what makes it desirable.

 Tell a story with your description